Prologica CP-500 Microcomputer

 Released in April 1982, the Prologica CP-500 was one of the best-selling Brazilian microcomputers.
 It was fully software-compatible with the Tandy/Radio Shack TRS-80.

 The hardware is contained in a single medium sized cabinet and was based on a Zilog Z-80A clocked at 2MHz.
-16KB ROM contained a low-level monitor system and BASIC interpretor.
+16KB ROM contained a low-level monitor system and BASIC interpreter.
 The basic model came with 16KB of RAM, expandable to 48KB.
 A separate 1KB of RAM was used for the video memory.
 A speaker and real-time clock were available for use by software.

 The internal bus is made available on the rear of the machine, as well as two RS232 serial ports, a parallel printer port and connections for a tape recorder.